-A sentencing table is used to recommend the sentence range in a range of months.
-Importantly, however, judges have the discretion to depart or vary from the ranges set by the guidelines, and the representation of a lawyer can have an impact in how a judge decides.
+A sentencing table is used to recommend the sentencing range in a range of months.
+Importantly, however, judges have the discretion to depart or vary from the ranges set by the guidelines, and the representation of a lawyer can have an impact on how a judge decides.

 Some Crimes May Result in Federal AND State Charges

 In cases where a course of activity violates both New Jersey law and federal law, the prosecutions may proceed in both the New Jersey state courts and in the federal courts.
 Both the Supreme Court of the United States and the Supreme Court of New Jersey say that these separate prosecutions do not violate constitutional prohibitions against double jeopardy.

 Federal Drug Crimes